Text is everywhere. It’s in books and magazines, on packages and labels, in your mailbox, and on the web. And somebody has to write all that text.

 In the world of sales and marketing, a copywriter is a professional who creates written marketing materials, which can include text for advertisements, websites, blogs, brochures, social media, email marketing campaigns, and more.
 Copywriting is a specialized field of commercial writing.

 Copy editors provide editing and proofreading.
 However, copy editors don’t exclusively edit and proofread commercial text.
 Copy editing is broader and applies to a wider range of written material.
 For example, copy editors work on news articles, which are written by journalists.
 Journalists, however, aren’t typically considered copywriters.

 This is all semantics, of course.
 So, why should copywriting matter to small business owners?

 A copywriter composes original text for business purposes, usually in the realms of sales and marketing.

-Copywriters might work for large corporations that have their own marketing departments.
+Copywriters (and editors) might work for large corporations that have their own marketing departments.
 They also work for marketing firms.
-And many copywriters are independent consultants, sometimes referred to as freelancers.
+And many copywriters are independent consultants, sometimes referred to as freelancers (or freelance copywriters).
 These are the copywriters most often hired by small businesses and independent professionals.

 Of course, basic writing skills are essential for a copywriter.
-The more advanced a copywriter’s skills are, the better the copywriting will be — and the more expensive.
-But copywriting goes beyond grammar, spelling, punctuation and crafting sentences and paragraphs.
+But copywriting goes beyond grammar, spelling, punctuation, and crafting sentences and paragraphs.

-Copy written for marketing purposes should be clear and concise.
-It should say a lot in a few words.
+Copy written for marketing purposes should say a lot in a few words.
 This kind of writing is harder than it looks.
 For example, it’s faster and easier to express an idea in 250 words of text than it is to communicate the same idea in just seventy-five words.
 People are busy, and marketing messages need to be swift and lucid.